 Cayman Islands Financial Institutions submit reports for FATCA and CRS via the DITC Portal

-31 July following the reporting year for both FATCA and CRS.
+31 July following the reporting year for both FATCA and CRS reports.

 A DITC update bulletin was posted in February 2022, containing details of the reportable jurisdictions for the 2021 reporting period and a technical change to the process for reporting CRS corrections.